hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 ### **GPU** package

 Using the **GPU** package in LAMMPS, one can achieve performance gain by coupling GPUs to one or many CPUs.
-Since supports both CUDA (which is vendor specific) and OpenCL (which is an open standard), it can be used on a variety of GPU hardware.
+The package supports both CUDA (which is vendor specific) and OpenCL (which is an open standard) so it can be used on a variety of GPU hardware.

 Calculations that require access to atomic data like coordinates, velocities, forces may suffer bottlenecks since at every step these data are communicated back and forth between the